elianiva/elianiva.github.io/src/blogs/thinkpad-x220-review/index.md

 ---
-title: "Thinkpad X220 Review"
+title: "Making Of My Website (Part 3)"
-date: "2020-03-18"
+date: "2020-02-14"
 cover: "./cover.png"
 category:
-  - review
+  - programming
 tags:
+  - figma
+  - gatsby
-  - laptop
+  - react
-  - thinkpad
+  - website
 ---

-## Introduction
+# Introduction

 [[snippet]]
-|Hello internet people!
-As you might have known, I have a pretty bad laptop with Intel Celeron N4000 processor which runs _very_ slow.
+| Hello internet people!
+As you might have known, I have a pretty bad laptop with Intel Celeron N4000 processor which runs very slow.
 So I decided to change my laptop.
 And that laptop of course, is a Thinkpad.

 ## Why did I choose Thinkpad?